lchinguyen/spec-to-ship/README.md

 6. GitHub API creates a branch, commits generated files, and opens a pull request.
 7. Developer reviews the generated PR instead of starting from scratch.

-The project uses a React frontend where users submit software feature requests through a simple UI.
-The frontend sends requests to a Node.js/Express backend pipeline API that creates processing jobs and manages the engineering workflow.

-Custom watsonx Orchestrate agents define the AI planning layer.
-The Spec Parser Agent converts feature requests into structured JSON engineering tasks including implementation details, acceptance criteria, and affected files.
-The PR Description Agent generates professional GitHub pull request titles and summaries from generated task plans.

-The backend pipeline processes these tasks and uses the GitHub API through Octokit to automatically:
-- create a new branch,
-- commit generated implementation artifacts,
-- and open a pull request in the live demo target repository: `spec-to-ship-demo-target`.

-The frontend demo interacts directly with this backend workflow.
-When a user submits a feature request such as “Add JWT login authentication,” the backend generates a processing job and automatically creates a real GitHub pull request in the demo target repository.
-The live demo shows a complete end-to-end engineering workflow from plain-English specification to automated code contribution.

-IBM Bob IDE was used throughout development as the repository-aware engineering assistant.
-Bob analyzed the backend architecture, reviewed production readiness, improved developer workflows, and generated technical documentation using full repository context.
-Exported Bob task session reports are included in the final repository as required by the hackathon guidelines.

-The project demonstrates how IBM Bob IDE and watsonx Orchestrate can work together to reduce repetitive software engineering work and accelerate development workflows using AI-native tooling.

 ---

 ## Architecture